francpp/CarlemanBurgers/README.md

 - **main.cpp**: The entry point of the program where the main function resides.
 It orchestrates the flow of the program by initializing parameters, invoking solvers, and handling output.

 - **Makefile**: Automates the build process, including installation, compilation, and cleaning of the project.

+- **output/**: Stores the output plots and data generated during the simulation.
+These files are created automatically as the simulation runs and are used to visualize results and analyze the behavior of the system.

 - **README.md**: This file, providing an overview, usage instructions, and a description of the project's structure.